 Photo: © David Ravanel

 As well as being a mecca for skiers and snowboarders, Chamonix also attracts a great many climbers.
-Winter is ice climbing season and while it looks like a sport that should be left strictly to the experts, there are several sites around Chamonix where beginners can give it a try, and a great many mountain guides, including La Compagnie des Guides de Chamonix (+33 (0)4 50 53 00 88) who will show you the ropes.
+Winter is ice climbing season and while it looks like a sport that should be left strictly to the experts, there are several sites around Chamonix where beginners can give it a try, and plenty of mountain guides, including La Compagnie des Guides de Chamonix (+33 (0)4 50 53 00 88) who will show you the ropes.

 If you want to limber up before hitting the frozen ice walls, head to one of Chamonix’s indoor climbing facilities.
 The Richard Bozon Sports Centre on Avenue de la Plage, has a decent sized bouldering wall, and just down the road in Les Houches is one of the largest indoor climbing walls in France, the Mont Blanc Escalade.

 Swimming and Spas